 Photo: mine.
 Please do not reproduce without express written permission.

 Accepting this has had personal ramifications.
-I have vanished on many; I have been vanished on.
+I have vanished on many; I have been vanished on by a great many more.
 I have become fussier in my interactions, and in the nature of those chosen interactions.
-This runs parallel with more selective listening and viewing habits; I am no longer a journalist or critic but my critical faculties now come with decidedly sharp edges, ones I wield carefully.
+This runs parallel with more selective listening and viewing habits; I am no longer a journalist or critic but my critical faculties now come with decidedly sharp edges, ones I wield carefully, according to that treasured context.
 In person, I have learned to speak with my eyes – and not.
-I have learned silence; I have learned to vanish.
+I have mastered obfuscation; I have learned silence; I thus can vanish, in many ways.
 Interacting from the literal and figurative safety of a monitor has given harsh if vital lessons.
 Rare is the moment I will drop any mask now, literally, or figuratively.
-The willingness to be vulnerable is what fuels meaningful connections, of course, but its direct exercise is far more carefully considered.
+The willingness to be vulnerable is what fuels meaningful connections, but its direct exercise is far more carefully considered these days.
 In his book La poétique de l’espace (The Poetics of Space) first published by Presses Universitaires de France in 1957, Gaston Bachelard devotes an entire chapter to shells and their paradoxical nature within the realms of creative human development.
 He ties artistic life with evolution of living forms, with “these snail-shells from which emerge quadrupeds, birds and human beings.
 To do away with what lies between is, of course, an ideal of speed… ”.
 In contemporary terms, that “doing away with” might constitute a great robbery, especially if one considers the heightened speed the digital world of 2022 demands, a pace which conflates perpetuation of connection with meaning, only to encourage its simultaneously illusory nature.
 Superficial ties are (mostly) easy to break; contacts we haven’t met (or barely met) are easy to vanish on.
 The people we meet and know are not immune to this virus of speed and ease, either, nor to the subsequent (and often casually done) breaking of those ties, ones which, within the creative realm, can be so inherently valuable.
 Bachelard continues, and offers a clue as to how to sort the vanishing/vanished-on fraught nature of modern adult relating:

 A creature that hides and “withdraws into its shell” is preparing a “way out.”
 This is true of the entire scale of metaphors, from the resurrection of a man in his grave, to the sudden outburst of one who has long been silent.
 If we remain at the heart of the image under consideration, we have the impression that, by staying in the motionlessness of its shell, the creature is preparing temporal explosions, not to say whirlwinds, of being.
 The most dynamic escapes take place in cases of repressed being, and not in the flabby laziness of the lazy creature whose only desire is to go and be lazy elsewhere.
 If we experience the imaginary paradox of a vigorous mollusk – the engravings in question give us excellent depictions of them – we strain to the most decisive type of aggressiveness, which is postponed aggressiveness, aggressiveness that bides its time.
 Wolves in shells are crueler than stray ones.